Build and Push Docker Image to Artifact

 About 260 wordsLess than 1 minute

-This article describes how to build a Docker image in a pipeline and push it to a Docker Artifact.
+This article describes how to build a Docker image in a pipeline and push it to an artifact registry.

 Push to CNB Docker Artifact

-CNB pipelines include built-in credentials of the triggerer, which can be used directly to log into the CNB Docker Artifact and push images.
+CNB pipelines include built-in credentials of the triggerer, which can be used to log into the CNB Docker Artifact and push images directly.

 Example configuration: